theochem/horton/doc/dev_documentation.rst

     toony@poony ~/.../horton:master> cd doc
     toony@poony ~/.../horton/doc:master> make html
-    toony@poony ~/.../horton/doc:master> make pdf

-Whenever you add a new feature, make sure that at least files ``lib_horton*.rst`` are up to date.
-With more serious work, please also write a tutorial, e.g. like this one, to explain how your new feature can be used effectively.
-If you added a significant feature, also update the file ``ref_features.rst``.
+Whenever you add a new feature, please add the corresponding documentation to explain how your new feature can be used effectively.
+When you add a significant feature, also update the file ``ref_features.rst`` and ``ref_releases.rst``.